woctezuma/finetune-detr/README.md

 -   Acquire a dataset, e.g. the the `balloon` dataset,
 -   Convert the dataset to the COCO format,
 -   Run `finetune_detr.ipynb` to fine-tune DETR on this dataset.
+-   (WIP) Alternatively, run `finetune_detectron2.ipynb` to rely on the detectron2 wrapper.

 ## Data